What is Phishing Anyway?

 9 – Yahoo (1%)

 Brand impersonation campaigns like to capitalize on emotion.
-For instance, hackers pretending to be the IRS directing email recipients to click on a link to learn about the status of their tax return.
+For instance, hackers pretending to be the IRS directed email recipients to click on a link to learn about the status of their tax returns.

 “Spear” Phishing

-Spear Phishing is a variation of the fraudulent activity that includes personalizing email attacks in order to trick the recipient into believing there is a real connection with the sender.
-Spear senders can use the person’s name, position, company, work phone number, and other information as a way to try and portray they are legit.
+Spear Phishing is a variation of fraudulent activity that includes personalizing email attacks to trick the recipient into believing there is a real connection with the sender.
+Spear senders can use the person’s name, position, company, work phone number, and other information to portray they are legit.

-LinkedIn is a very common platform for Spear Phishing, as well as other social media channels.
+LinkedIn is a common platform for Spear Phishing, as well as other social media channels.

 Some of the attacks include: